charmoniumQ/PROBE/probe_src/tasks.md

     - [ ] Distinguish between unit-tests and end-to-end tests
     - [ ] Ensure Arena tests, struct_parser tests, and c tests are being compiled and exercised.
 Currently, I don't think the c tests are being compiled.
 Should pytest runner compile them or Justfile?
 Clang-tidy should cover them.

+- [ ] Run pre-commit in GitHub Actions, committing fixes to PR branch

 Research tasks:

 - [ ] Develop user study
   - [ ] Develop protocol for assessing ease-of-use.
   - [ ] Apply for IRB.